external-mirrors/snac2/examples/formatting.md

 - are also supported,
 - by starting a line with a hyphen or asterisk followed by a space.

-URLs like https://en.wikipedia.org/wiki/Main_Page are made clickable, https://comam.es/what-is-snac.
+URLs like https://en.wikipedia.org/wiki/Main_Page are made clickable.

 Links can also be written in [standard Markdown style](https://comam.es/what-is-snac).